 Since the reference to the threat against her family members is noted in the police report, it could become relevant to the prosecutor at a later stage.
-Months later, if she should refuse to testify, the prosecutor could put her on the stand as a hostile witness and play the tape of her testimony, or to explain why she might now be recanting her version of events that night.
-This use the information is not, however, about protecting her family and friends.
+Months later, if she should refuse to testify, the prosecutor could put her on the stand as a hostile witness and play the tape of her telling the dispatcher about the threats to her family in order to establish her fear of giving testimony, or to explain why she might now be recanting her version of events that night.
+This use of the information is not, however, about protecting her family and friends.
 No practitioner makes an attempt to contact her brother and uncles to discuss their safety needs.
 His conditions of release do not include orders to have no contact with his wife's relatives.
 The threat that is central to her experience of the violence, and a significant form of coercion by her husband, is only peripherally important to the prosecution process.
 Dispatch reports from two separate centers reveal a number of similar examples, as shown below: